hanxyong/fast_lossy_gaussian_filter/README.md

 # Two-phase Fast lossy Gaussian Filter
-These code demonstrate a two-phase Gaussian filter with only integer calculation and high memory locality usage or less cache miss with only few penalty of some lossy edgges.
+These code demonstrate a two-phase Gaussian filter with only integer calculation and high memory locality usage or less cache miss and only penalty is some lossy edges.

 Note: in main.cpp it will need opencv to demonstrate the image, or you can just get the gaussian_filter.h and gaussian_filter.cpp